By Ray Schultz

 Shrage didn’t see Hollywood, or even New York.
 “My last contact with the outside world was on the S.S.
 Brazil,” Shrage said.
 “Swinging parties and the whole thing that goes on.
 And here I come to the port of New York, Rabbi Weinberger is waiting for me, and another rabbi, and they drive me down to Bedford-Stuyvesant, to this dismal-looking place, and they take me downstairs to the kitchen for lunch.
 And an old man puts two pieces of whole white fish on my plate, and I almost died because I always saw the old men in shul eating white fish and I figured, ‘This is it, I’m in for it, that’s gonna be my life.’
 And I cried for three weeks.
 I couldn’t take it.”

 The worst part was the yeshiva schedule.
 Up at 6:45 a.m., prayers from 7:15 to 9 a.m., breakfast until 9:30, then rigorous Talmud classes until 1.
-These were followed by a 45-minute lunch, followed by more Talmud.
+There was a 45-minute lunch, followed by more Talmud.
 From 3:30 to 7, they studied secular high school subjects, then had supper.
 A half hour later, the boys turned to Hasidus, and at 9 began their “home” study.
 At 10:30, they were called to evening prayers.
 Finally, at 11, they were allowed to go to bed.

 The only time Shrage ever left the building was on Shabbos.
 “The Yeshiva was poor and they couldn’t afford to feed us, so generous people would invite us to their homes,” he said.
 “We would sleep there Friday night, and have our meals, and come back Saturday night.”